-Next is the kitchen where all our meals are prepared.
-We love to see our young people joining in and helping with things such as the preparing food and shopping for food etc, and where we can enjoy meals together.
+Next is the kitchen/ding room where all our meals are prepared.
+We love to see our young people joining in and helping with things such as the preparing and cooking food, baking and shopping for food etc. We love to sit together and enjoy meals in the dining room.
+The kitchen and dining room area is open and is a lovely social space to chat as we cook and eat.

-We love to promote independence and learning new life skills!
-We do not have an office at EBR as this wouldn't feel very homely, so instead we use the staff bedroom to store important things so this room is usually locked...
+We promote independence and learning new life skills!
+We do not have an office at Fieldway as this wouldn't feel very homely, so instead we use the staff bedroom to store important things so this room is usually locked.